tochman/the_blue_print/chapters/03-state-and-props.md

 The functional update pattern becomes especially important when dealing with rapid state changes or when multiple state updates might occur in quick succession.
 The functional form ensures that each update receives the most recent state value, preventing issues with stale closures.

-## Managing Complex State: Objects and Arrays
+## Managing complex state: Objects and arrays

 As your components grow in complexity, you might need to manage state that consists of objects or arrays.
 React requires that you treat state as immutable.
 Instead of modifying existing objects or arrays, you create new ones with the desired changes.